-Why do the Greeks dye the Easter eggs red?
+Let’s play the Red Egg Game: Why do Greeks dye the Easter Eggs Red?

 Easter is the most important yearly festival in Greece, and the exact dates change from year to year according to the Greek Orthodox calendar.